MuratBuker/Local-LLM-Stack-Documentation/README.md

     name: webui-net
 ~~~

-Because Open-WebUI is heavly developed, it is a good idea to pull the latest image from time to time with below basic steps.
+Because Open-WebUI is heavily developed, it is a good idea to pull the latest image from time to time with below basic steps.
 Or you can use watchtower which I will talk about later.

 * Update open-webui docker image